Skip to content

 Resource Development Planning and Goals

 Document your organization's long- and short-term resource development goals and methods of assessing progress towards those goals.
-Examples of this may include a strategic resource development plan, a list of organizational priorities, a matrix citing goals and deliverables, a performance dashboard or similar proof.
+Examples of this may include a strategic resource development plan, a list of organizational priorities, a matrix citing goals and deliverables, a performance dashboard, or similar documentation.

 Funding: Portfolio Diversification